-Pseudomonas is a common bacteria that’s found in soil and water.
+Pseudomonas is a common bacterium that’s found in soil and water.
 It can cause chest infections, but these usually only occur in people with a weakened immune system or with a long-term lung condition such as cystic fibrosis.

 Because this condition is rare, it may take some time to get a diagnosis.
 Your doctor will need to consider other possible causes of your symptoms.
 You may need to have a few tests and you might need to see a specialist.